onflow/flow-go/internal/roles/verify/processor/README.md

     HandleError(error)
 }
 ```
 Effects is an interface for external encapuslated funcs with side-effects to be used in the receipt processor.
-Follows the GoF template pattern.
+It follows the template pattern.